huberf/nomie-coffeeaddict/README.md

 By default the app will be running at http://localhost:5000/

 ### Configuring
-Before you can run Big Spender, you'll need to ensure you have Redis running.
+Before you can run Coffee Addict, you'll need to ensure you have Redis running.

 #### /app/config/server.config.js